Kenya Beach Safaris - It's More Than Sun and Sand

 Kenya's Beach Safari Hotspots

+The Kenya beach safari scene is divided into two zones or circuits , namely; the North-Coast and South-Coast.
 Mombasa, a 1200-year-old island city and Kenya's second largest after Nairobi is the point of departure.
-Mombasa is the original Kenya beach holiday town.
-It has beautiful beaches too besides many unique attractions.
-However, Mombasa has grown more business-like with time thanks to its busy seaport.
-But, it still pulls in its diehard fans as well as new holidaymakers.
+Indeed Mombasa is Kenya's original beach holiday town.
+It is home to several beaches too, besides many unique attractions.
+Although it still pulls in its diehard fans and new holiay makers, the City has over time grown more business-like thanks to its busy seaport.

+Each of Kenya's two beach circuits has its loyal band of fans, both local and foreign.
+As expected, each fan-base is convinced and loud about the greatness of its choice.
 Diani is the hotspot in the South-coast.
-It is a long white sand that stretches for kilometres on end beside Ukunda Town in Kwale County.
-Diani has been voted as Africa's best beach destination many times over.
+It is a powdery, white sand beach stretching for kilometres on end off Ukunda Town in Kwale County.
+It has on many occasions been voted as Africa's best beach destination.

 What to do on Kenya's Beaches